Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 - Atami 22:02 -> Tokyo 22:48 — Kodama 752

-Price: NT $1,882 + NT $56 (seat preference fee from booking platform) / person
+Price: NT $1,882 + NT $56 (seat preference fee on booking platform) per person

-Skyliner Keisei Railway Ticket (~= 41 minutes)
+Skyliner Keisei Electric Railway Ticket (~= 41 minutes)

 This is probably the fastest way to get from Narita Airport to Tokyo city center (Ueno).

-No unreserved seats
+No unreserved seats available

 KKday Purchase: Skyliner Keisei Railway Ticket

-Price: NT $912 (round-trip for two tickets) / person
+Price: NT $912 (round-trip two tickets) per person

 Kawagoe Pass (Train + Bus) (~= 30 minutes)

-Tobu Tojo Line Round Trip: Ikebukuro Station -> Kawagoe Station or Kawagoeshi Station
+Tobu Tojo Line round trip: Ikebukuro Station -> Kawagoe Station or Kawagoeshi Station

 Unlimited rides on Tobu buses all day (including Tobu Koedo Loop Bus)